Tbhesswebber/eslint-config/README.md

 ### `format`

-This config is exclusively for formatting configurations, which should appear last in your `extends` array.
+This config is exclusively for formatting configurations and should always appear last in your `extends` array.

 #### Peer Dependencies